fbetteo/fbetteo-obsidian/scikit-Learn.md

 An example is StandardScaler() that enables to standardize the data.
 We will use this to illustrate.

-A transformer must have two method:
+A transformer must have two methods:
 * fit
 * transform